Lorenz5600/Actian.EFCore/README.md

       + [Running tests](#running-tests)
    * [History](#history)

+## Overview

+## Obtaining Actian.EFCore

+Source code and issue tracker is located at https://github.com/ActianCorp/Actian.EFCore/

+Pre-built binaries are available from https://esd.actian.com/

 ## Installing Actian.EFCore

 ### Before installing

 Actian.EFCore 8.0 relies on Actian.Client (Actian .NET Data Provider) version 8.0.0 and above to work.
 Actian.Client has not been published to [NuGet.org], so it will have to be added to a local or private NuGet feed, which the project has access to.

-Actian.Client (Actian .NET Data Provider) can be downloaded from [Customer Downloads].
+Actian.Client (Actian .NET Data Provider) can be downloaded from [Customer Downloads Provider].

 For help setting up a local NuGet feed see: [Setting up Local NuGet Feeds | Microsoft Docs].

-Beta versions of Actian.EFCore can be installed from [Actian.EFCore Packages].

 ### Install using the .NET Core CLI